hexbus/ppebcr-docs/README.md

 - `NOPS` and `NOPSW` introduce deliberate read/write delays.
 - Use the memory test tool after adjustments to confirm stability before flashing final PPEB firmware.

-### Return the unit back to regular firmware when done

-- Ensure you flash the regular PPEB firmware back to the unit after completing the memory test.

 ---

-## 📝 Test Recommendations
+### 📝 Test Recommendations

 - Run for several minutes to verify no errors under thermal load.
 - Perform test after full PCB assembly to account for solder joint quality.
 - Use known-good name-brand PSRAM chips whenever possible.

+---

+### Return the unit back to regular firmware when done

+- Ensure you flash the regular PPEB firmware back to the unit after completing the memory test.

 ---